-Recently signed into law by President Obama, the 21st Century CURES Act mandates the use of Electronic Visit Verification (EVV) for in-home visits for home care and personal care visits.
-EVV is a critical tool to combat potential improper payments and gaps in care commonly seen in this industry.
+According to a new Government Accountability Office (GAO) report, Health and Human Services (HHS) made approximately $90 billion in improper payments to Medicaid and Medicare programs in 2017.
+Improper payments are often made due to undocumented services, uncertified personal care assistant (PCA) workers, and services billed while members were institutionalized and therefore not authorized to receive services.
+Signed into law by former president Barack Obama, the 21st Century CURES Act mandates the use of Electronic Visit Verification (EVV) for in-home visits for home care and personal care visits.
+EVV is a critical tool to combat potential improper payments and gaps in care – systemic problems that plague this industry.

 - Individual providing service